 The part you couldn’t paint over

 I’m not even sure what to call this, but in the bedroom, there was a strip of plaster that the paint wouldn’t take to.
-As if they had gone over it with something other than paint and it took a few extra coats to get the paint to stick to it.
+As if they had gone over it with something other than paint, and it took a few extra coats to get the paint to stick to it.

 Frog tape pulling paint off

-Plaster crumbling when hanging things
+Plaster is crumbling when hanging things

-The walls are just crap, often when trying to hang something, the plaster would crumble and then the hole would get too big to put the plug in the wall, and we would have to make a new hole.
+The walls are just crap.
+Often, when trying to hang something, the plaster would crumble, and then the hole would get too big to put the plug in the wall, and we would have to make a new hole.

 The Kitchen.

 Under the cabinets were disgusting.
-It would have taken 2 minutes to sweep the floor before installing the kitchen, instead, they just left it.
+It would have taken 2 minutes to sweep the floor before installing the kitchen; instead, they just left it.
 There was dust, wire offcuts, screws, plug covers and loads of debris.

 The dustpan and brush show what was under just the oven.
 It was like this under every cupboard.
 This just screams lack of detail and laziness.
 This is a job that could have been easily done and checked.
-I honestly have no idea what the Persimmon Homes management check before signing each house off, but their standards are low.
+I have no idea what the Persimmon Homes management checks before signing each house off, but their standards are low.

 The garden.